Changes to issues in your new Jira experience

 A new way to view and edit issues

-We're rebuilding your Jira experience from the ground up, so you may see a different issue view in parts of your site.
+We're rebuilding your Jira experience from the ground up, so you'll see a new issue view when you open issues from a board.

 We've also simplified the issue view by grouping key actions together.
-Here's an example of what you'll see:
+Here's an example: